Cheng-I-Lin/league-of-legends-analysis/README.md

 Based on the hypothesis test, which performed 500 iterations of permutation tests on the dataset, the resulting p-value is **0.0**, thus we **reject** the null hypothesis as the p-value is lower than the significance level of **0.05**.
 Since there's a statistically significant result, this suggests that the distribution between KDA ratios for teams that secured the first dragon kill and teams that did not is different.
 Consequently, it demontrates that first dragon kills may have a significant positive impact on the teams' performances in terms of an increased KDA ratio.
 Therefore, a viable strategy team could incorporate into their game plan is to secure the dragon kills first in order to potentially increase the chances of winning.

 ## Framing a Prediction Problem
 From the hypothesis testing, it's statistically significant to conclude that securing the first dragon kill can lead to a better team performance.
-Therefore, we can try to predict **if a team would win or lose** a game given whether they obtained the first dragon kill or not along with some other important team statistics.
+Therefore, we can try to predict the following problem:
+>**Would a team win or lose a game given whether they obtained the first dragon kill or not along with some other important team and match statistics?**

 Since this is a **classification problem**,

 Since the `result` column is already in the binary format of zeros and ones, there's no need to one-hot encode the column.